 Will create a short write up about each lens, but both the 50mm f/1.4 and the 35mm f/2.8 saw significant improvements.
 Focus accuracy was never an issue with either lens, but the 50mm could stand to be faster on the A7III and the 35mm could stand to be faster on the a6000.

-Both were already fine lenses (50mm f/1.4 and 35mm f/2.8 that has been traded for the 24mm f/2.8 since this post.
+Both were already fine lenses (50mm f/1.4 and 35mm f/2.8 has been traded for the 24mm f/2.8 since this post.
 Have since also added the excellent 85mm f/1.4. and 35mm f/1.4).
 This whole process took them both from very good to great.
 If after reading what went into this you are willing to give it a go you will be rewarded with an even better lens experience.